Things to do in Croatia

-The Diocletian’s Palace is one of the best preserved Roman architectural sites in the world.
+The Diocletian’s Palace is one of the best-preserved Roman architectural sites in the world.
 It was built originally as a combination of a luxury villa and summer home for the Roman Emperor Diocletian who lived in the 3rd Century and a military camp.
 It is a breathtaking city within a city divided into 4 parts with 2 main streets.
 This complex has become the old town of Split and contains numerous shops, cafes, restaurants and also apartments.
 The centre of activity is the main square called the Peristyle.
 Not much is left from the era of Diocletian except the palace and the walls and gates.
-In the evening, the palace is particularly attractive as the palace and surrounds are illuminated.
+In the evening, the palace is particularly attractive as the palace and its surrounds are illuminated.
 For fans of the TV series, “Game of Thrones”, this was where a number of scenes were shot.

 Upper Town, Zagreb

 If you visit Zagreb on your Croatia vacation, the Upper Town is the old historic area of Zagreb and resides on a hill overlooking the newer parts of the city.
 It consists of cobblestone streets, attractive medieval squares, red-tiled roofs of its buildings and a number of pleasant cafes and restaurants.
 At one end is the Strossmayer Promenade where the old city walls once stood and from where you can look over the rooftops of Zagreb.
 The best-known landmark in the Upper Town is the Gothic-style Cathedral of the Assumption.
-The Lotrscak Tower dates back to the 13th Century where canons are fired daily.
+The Lotrscak Tower dates back to the 13th Century when canons are fired daily.
 There are several museums located here to while away your time and add to your enjoyment.

 Museum of Broken Relations, Zagreb

 If you only visit one museum in Zagreb, then it has to be this one.
 It is totally unique.
 Situated in the Upper Town, it is dedicated to romantic liaisons that have failed, exhibited through letters, memorabilia and photographs, all submitted from jilted lovers around the world.
 Some of the exhibits are influenced by emotional upsets and others are whimsical in the case of a more philosophically-inclined, jilted person.
-Definitely a fun museum not to be missed.
+Definitely, a fun museum not to be missed.